duracelltomi/gtm4wp/readme.txt

 == Changelog ==

+= 1.11.4 =

+* Fixed: fire gtm4wp.checkoutStepEEC and gtm4wp.checkoutOptionEEC events if there is only one shipping method available and it is hidden from the user
+* Updated: tested version number for WooCommerce

 = 1.11.3 =

 * Fixed: use var_export instead of var_dump in some debug code,
 * Fixed: apply WooCommerce option for tax inclusion on the order received page as well
 * Fixed: JavaScript errors in Vimeo player
-* Updated: do not add type attribut to script elements if theme suppors HTML5
+* Updated: do not add type attribute to script elements if theme suppors HTML5
 * Updated: tested version numbers for WordPress and WooCommerce

 = 1.11.2 =